haptork/easyLambda/Readme.md

 The number of trials for pi are doubled as the number of processes are doubled, keeping the trials per process constant (weak scaling).
-In this case a constant line implies ideal parallelization.
-The logistic regression and wordcount benchmarks show decrease in time of execution unless the time is reduced to less than a minute.
+In this case a constant line implies ideal parallelism.
+The logistic regression and wordcount benchmarks show decrease in time of execution unless the time is reduced to around a minute.
 For more info on benchmarks check the respective examples.

 ### Data-flow